2023 Solar Incentives Guide for Shelby, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system may qualify for exemptions on both sales and property tax.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your house.
+- Tax Exemptions: Your solar panels might qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions let you ignore the value added by your solar panels when you are calculating property taxes on your home.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Shelby solar panel installation expert.
+Your local Shelby solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

 Rebates, tax credits and more might be claimed at multiple levels.
 On top of federal solar incentives, there are often state and local ones, too.
 Some incentives are offered for only a limited time, while others are ongoing.
 These local incentives might come from your county or municipality, or from the Ohio government.

 The nationwide use of solar energy has gone up tremendously in the past 15 years, in part thanks to the increase in availability of solar incentives.
 You can obtain these incentives from the Ohio government, the federal government or your local utility company.
 When you're ready to make the switch to solar energy, calling your local Shelby solar panel installation expert is an excellent place to start.